Device Lock and Security Code

 Setting up the Security code during the initial startup of a device (following flashing or factory reset) is mandatory.
 It cannot be skipped.

-The dialogue for typing the Security code to unlock the touch screen can be replaced with fingerprint recognition (discussed later in this document).
+The dialogue for typing the Security code to unlock the touch screen can be replaced with fingerprint recognition.
 This works on devices supporting this feature and having the fingerprint detector.

 On a shared device (having multiple user accounts), there is no Device lock item in the Settings menu for additional users, i.e., only the admin user can manage the device lock.